wiwiluo/BunkrDownloader/README.md

 - Downloads multiple files from an album concurrently.
 - Supports batch downloading via a list of URLs.
-- Skips files whose filenames contain any string in the ignore list, if provided.
+- Skips files whose filenames contain any string in the [Ignore List](https://github.com/Lysagxra/BunkrDownloader?tab=readme-ov-file#ignore-list), if provided.
 - Progress indication during downloads.
 - Automatically creates a directory structure for organized storage.
 - Logs URLs that encounter errors for troubleshooting.